prometheus/docs/content/docs/operating/security.md

 if you want.

 Prometheus is maintained by volunteers, not by a company.
 Therefore, fixing on security issues is done on a best-effort basis.
-We thrive to fix security issues in less than 7 days.
+We strive to fix security issues in less than 7 days.

 ## Prometheus